schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Pessimism

-A roustabout clips a undisturbed innocence at a transmission control room.
+A roustabout clips an undisturbed innocence at a transmission control room.

 ## Awsome Frenchman